-Let’s say my friend and I are the same age – we grew up in the same town, graduated from the same high school, and even graduated college at the same time.
-Since we’re in the same age generation, a typical marketer would communicate to us in the same way.
+Let’s say my friend and I are the same age – we grew up in the same town, graduated from the same high school, and then graduated college at the same time too.
+Since we’re in the same age range, a typical marketer would communicate with us in the same way.
 However, what if I’m still living at home and commuting to work while he has a wife, a child on the way, and is buying a home?
-While we may be in the same age generation, we’re certainly in different stages of our lives.
+While we may be in the same generation, we’re certainly in different stages of our lives.

-While age range or generational marketing has long been the dominant form of segmentation, life stage marketing has proven to be much more lucrative for the savvy marketer.
-Targeting life stages enables marketers to deeply segment a generation into specific phases of adulthood and craft a more relevant message and offering.
+While age range or generational marketing has long been the dominant form of segmentation, life-stage marketing has proven to be much more lucrative for the savvy marketer.
+Targeting life stages enables marketers to deeply segment a generation into specific phases of adulthood and craft a more relevant message and better offers.

 The Newly Independent phase sees young consumers transition to fully self-sufficient adults.
-This includes finishing upper education, beginning a career, moving out, and eventually, marriage.
+This includes finishing higher education, beginning a career, moving out, and for many eventually, marriage.

 Newly independent consumers are eager to move up in the world, often bouncing around between rented living spaces and career paths.
-They’re often purchasing high-cost technologies and appliances if they own a living space and are spending more than $9,500 in the first 180 days of moving.
+They’re often purchasing high-cost technologies and appliances if they own living space and are spending more than $9,700 in the first 180 days of moving.

-Another large part of the Newly Independent phase is finding a bank to open both a savings account and to take our their first long-term loan (excluding the increasingly common student loans) on an apartment, house or car.
+Another large part of the Newly Independent phase is finding a bank to open a savings account and take out their first long-term loan (excluding the increasingly common student loans) on an apartment, house, or car.

 Since these products are for children, new parents often take a lot of time researching and looking for recommendations before making a purchase.
-Our research shows that for both moms and dads, social media and word-of-mouth recommendations are the most impactful in convincing them to purchase a product: 81 percent of moms say reviews with personal stories are most important.
+Our research shows that for both moms and dads, social media and word-of-mouth recommendations are the most impactful in convincing them to purchase a product: 63% of parents report friends and family are the most important influencers in their buying process.

 Post-Parenting and Retirement

 As children grow up and transition into college, most parents are thinking about retirement and dedicating time to personal hobbies.
 One major hobby during this life stage is traveling.
-In fact, 99 percent of retirees will take at least one leisure trip per year with an average of five or more trips throughout the year.
+In fact, the baby boomer generation is the most likely to travel both domestically and abroad—they average about 4-5 trips a year.